-We have just introduced a new role to our school - Head Boy and Head Girl.
-This role involves the children working directly with the Senior Leadership Team to represent the school meeting visitors, new parents and being involved in the day to day running of the school.
-Children from Year 2 and from Year 6 decide whether they would like to put themselves forward for the role by filling in an application form which is endorsed by their class teacher.
+We are so proud of our Head Boy and Head Girl.
+This role involves the children working directly with the Senior Leadership Team to represent the school, meeting visitors, new parents and being involved in the day-to-day running of the school.
+Children from Year 6 decide whether they would like to put themselves forward for the role by filling in an application form, which is endorsed by their class teacher.
 If this application is successful, the children then give a speech to the rest of the school saying why they would be ideal for the role and why people should vote for them.
 A whole school vote is then held (one in the infant school and one in the junior school) and the boy and girl with the most votes is awarded the position.

 House Captains and Vice Captains

 At Durrington, children are out into one of four houses; Salvington (red), Highdown (blue), Cissbury (yellow) and Chanctonbury (green).
 The children can gain house points for their house and weekly totals are announced in assemblies and put on display.
 There are also inter-house competitions held throughout the year, which are organised with support from the House Captains.
 These children also collect the weekly totals for their houses and motivate their members to gain as many house points as possible.

 Mia FI (Chanctonbury)

 At Durrington Infant and Junior Schools our older children apply and are interviewed to gain a much sought after position of a Pupil Ambassador.
 Our Pupils take that extra step to follow our school values and are the ‘face’ of our school.
 Our Ambassadors have a very active role in the school have been allocated different aspects of school life to focus on.
 Year 6 Ambassadors receive blzers.